Kenishi/DroidNavi/pyqt-ui/src/README.txt

 	alert will show up.
 While this is a bug in functionality, there isn't any way to avoid it due to how the android API handles reporting changes in Call State.

-* What's with this GUI?! : Yes, I know.
-It's ugly.
-This is an initial release of the software meant to show off the BASIC functionality of the program.
-Improvements on the GUI along with settings and more features will come in later releases.